About the course

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-You will have access to the Oriental Institute Library, which is housed in the Oriental Institute.
-The Oriental Institute Library, comprising approximately 80,000 volumes of books, periodicals and pamphlets, housed both on and off-site, supports students of Middle Eastern and Islamic Studies, Hebrew and Jewish Studies, Eastern Christianity, South and Inner Asian Studies and Korean.
+You will have access to the Nizami Ganjavi Library at the Oriental Institute.
+The library, comprising approximately 80,000 volumes of books, periodicals and pamphlets, housed both on and off-site, supports students of Middle Eastern and Islamic Studies, Hebrew and Jewish Studies, Eastern Christianity, South and Inner Asian Studies and Korean.
 The library’s Middle Eastern and Islamic collections have a strong focus on language, literature, and pre-1800 history, religion, philosophy and culture which is complemented by the modern Middle East collections of St Antony’s Middle East Centre Library.
-The Oriental Institute Library provides access to publications in both vernacular languages, ie Arabic, Persian, Turkish and others, as well as European languages.
+The Nizami Ganjavi Library provides access to publications in both vernacular languages (ie, Arabic, Persian, Turkish and others) as well as European languages.

 Adjacent to the Oriental Institute is the Ashmolean Museum, which houses superb collections.